hoodiecrow/ConsTcl/README.md

 __check__

-`check` does a check (usually a type check) on something and throws an error if it fails.
+`check` does a check (typically a type check) on something and throws an error if it fails.

 ```